Directed by John Hayes

 Walsh readily agrees when Laurie asks him to meet her free-wheeling friends.
 She takes him to an al fresco poetry love-in where Walsh sheds all of his inhibitions…and this act of liberation leads to his soul-crushing downfall.
 Walsh soon finds himself a part of the underworld it was once his life’s work to destroy.

 Lead Tony Vorno (billed here as Sebastian Gregory) gives a memorable performance as the tortured vice cop.
 Walsh’s gruff manner and flinch-inducing prejudice could easily read as one-dimensional.
 Vorno, however, keeps a glimmer of vulnerability in his eyes.
 He knows that Walsh hates himself as much as he hates those he has grudgingly pledged to protect.
 When Walsh commits a particularly disgusting act as the film heads toward its climax, Vorno manages to keep a grasp on the audience.
 Not through dialogue but through Vorno’s performance we see Walsh is as repulsed by his behavior as we are.
-It’s a tightrope walk in which many other actors might well have failed.
+It’s a tightrope walk from which many other actors may well have fallen.

 Leading lady Sharon Matt had but a brief career in films.
 She appeared in just six titles, all in 1969.
 She took the titular lead in Hayes’ smutty BABY VICKIE (also starring Tony Vorno) and shot two for Herschell Gordon Lewis (THE ECSTASIES OF WOMEN and LINDA AND ABELINE) before vanishing from the screen.
-Why she left films and where she is today is a mystery.
+Why she left films and where she is today are a mystery.

 Director John Hayes had a varied career in films.
 One of his earliest efforts, the short film THE KISS (1951), earned him an Academy Award nomination.
 Despite this critical success, Hayes is probably best known for a slew of low-budget potboilers such as MAMA’S DIRTY GIRLS (1974) and the shock classic GRAVE OF THE VAMPIRE (1972).
 He would later round out his career in hardcore with such bizarre, unsettling features as BABY ROSEMARY (1976).
 He rarely had much money to work with or top-shelf talent in front of his camera to exploit, but he always managed to crank out something interesting.
 THE HANG UP is no exception with its sordid vibe and ambiguous morality.